GreatBruceYoung/greatbruceyoung.github.io/_pages/about.md

 ### Academic projects
 ---
+- *2023.04 - 2023.09*, LiDAR/GNSS/IMU fusion for trajectory estimation in dynamic environments
 - *2020.01 - 2021.10*, Ubiquitous Navigation Solutions and Applications using new "5G+"
 - *2020.01 - 2021.10*, Research on the service capacity of remote sensing for monitoring floods in the "Belt and Road" region based on Chinese satellites